rparrett/bevy_simple_text_input/README.md

 Please feel free to open a PR, but keep in mind this project's goals.
 This is meant to be a simple single-line text widget.

 The code should be simple enough for users to quickly understand and modify for their own purposes.
+There should be zero additional dependencies.

 Please keep PRs small and scoped to a single feature or fix.